Ychap/JA-AdventurePack/JA#BGT_AdvPack/readme/README.md

 - Tiny dialog fix for caravan merchant
 - Fix cock texture in BG:EE
 - Fix keg texture in BG:EE
+- Rename component "Special keg in Elfsong Tavern" into "Unusual keg in Elfsong Tavern"

 #### v1.0: 06.04.2025 (by Ychap)